hgilotms/AutomationFun/README.md

 This will open the Cypress Test Runner.

+The spec files are stored in a tab in the upper left hand corner of the Cypress Test Runner UI.

 In the Test Runner, click on the test file you want to run ( for example: lennar-home-schedule-a-tour.cy.js).
 Cypress will open a new browser window and run the tests.

 Notes